-Starting July 31, 2016, Commonweal will no longer accept unsolicited submissions by email.
+Commonweal no longer accepts unsolicited submissions by email.
 We encourage you to send us your manuscript via Submittable.
 You will receive a confirmation that your manuscript has been received and will be able to check the status of your submission.
-In the meantime, manuscripts or queries should be e-mailed to [email protected].
-If possible, please send as a Microsoft Word attachment.

 Commonweal welcomes original manuscripts dealing with topical issues of the day on public affairs, religion, literature, and the arts.
 We look for articles that are timely, accurate, and well written.
 Articles fall into three categories:

 - "Upfronts," running from 1,000 to 1,500 words, are brief, "newsy" and reportorial, giving facts, information, and some interpretation behind the "headlines of the day."

 - Longer articles, running from 2,000 to 3,000 words, are more reflective and detailed, bringing new information or a different point of view to a subject, raising questions, and/or proposing solutions to the dilemmas facing the world, nation, church, or individual.

 - "Last Word" column, a 750-word reflection, usually of a personal nature, on some aspect of the human condition: spiritual, individual, political, or social.

 Articles should be written for a general but well-educated audience.
 While religious articles are always topical, we are less interested in devotional and churchy pieces than in articles that examine the links between "worldly" concerns and religious beliefs.

 Your name and email address should appear at the top of your submission.
 Payment for articles is made on publication, and Commonweal customarily retains the copyright on all published articles.

 If you have further questions, please email email@example.com